Patrick Mahomes: 2021 season

 On March 12, 2021, Mahomes restructured his contract to save the Chiefs $17 million in salary cap space.

 In week 1, Mahomes had three passing touchdowns, one rushing touchdown, and 337 yards in a 33–29 win over the Cleveland Browns, earning AFC Offensive Player of the Week.
-In the Chiefs week 2 loss to the Baltimore Ravens, he threw his first interception in the month of September of his career.
-The 36–35 setback marked Mahomes first loss in the month of September in his career.
+In the Chiefs' week 2 loss to the Baltimore Ravens, he threw his first interception in the month of September of his career.
+The 36–35 setback marked Mahomes's first loss in the month of September in his career.
 In a week 5 loss to the Buffalo Bills, Mahomes set career highs for rushing yards with 61 and passing attempts with 54.
-The 20–38 loss was only his second loss by double digits in his career and his first in the regular season.
-Two weeks later, the Chiefs lost to the Tennessee Titans 3–27.
+The 38–20 loss was only his second loss by double digits in his career and his first in the regular season.
+Two weeks later, the Chiefs lost to the Tennessee Titans 27–3.
 The Chiefs' three points were the fewest points a Mahomes-led team scored since he became the starter.
 It was his sixth consecutive game with an interception, the longest streak of his career.
 He had two fumbles in the second half which gave him the most turnovers he has had in a season only seven games into the season.
-In the Chiefs week 9 victory over the Green Bay Packers, Mahomes threw for 166 yards, which was a career low in games he finished.
+In the Chiefs' week 9 victory over the Green Bay Packers, Mahomes threw for 166 yards, which was a career low in games he finished.
 By not throwing an interception for the first time since week 1, he ended a career worst streak of six consecutive games throwing an interception.
 Mahomes bounced back the following week in a 41–14 victory over the Las Vegas Raiders, where he threw for 406 yards and five touchdowns, an NFL record-tying third game throwing for at least 400 yards and five touchdowns.
 He joined Pro Football Hall of Fame quarterbacks Joe Montana, Dan Marino, and Peyton Manning as quarterbacks that accomplished the feat.
 In the Chiefs' week 15 win over the Los Angeles Chargers, he threw for 410 yards and three touchdowns, including the game winning 34-yard touchdown pass in overtime to Travis Kelce.
 It was his seventh 400-yard game of his career.
 He finished the regular season with 4,839 yards, 37 touchdowns, 13 interceptions (a career high), and a 98.5 quarterback rating (a career low for a full season).
 The Chiefs finished the season 12–5, as well as securing their sixth consecutive AFC West title.
 He earned a Pro Bowl nomination for the 2021 season.